robertodefarias/robertodefarias/README.md

 # 👋 Hi, I'm Roberto de Farias

 I was born in Brazil and I’m also a Canadian citizen, open to professional opportunities both in **Canada** and **Brazil** — as well as **remote-first roles worldwide**.
+In addition, I am **100% open to relocation across Europe**, excited to embrace new cultures, environments, and challenges.
-Fluent in **English, French, Portuguese, and Spanish**, I thrive in multicultural environments and bring an international perspective to every project.
+Fluent in **English, French, Portuguese, and Spanish**, I thrive in multicultural settings and I’m also open to learning **new languages** if required.

 I am open to both **remote-first roles** and **on-site opportunities**.
 I value remote work because it allows me to dedicate my best energy to projects, avoid unnecessary commuting stress, and continue specializing through ongoing studies.